San Antonio trailer deaths: What we know

 Officials said 39 people were inside when rescuers arrived, and the rest were believed to have escaped or hitched rides to their next destination.

-Survivor Adan Lalravega, 27, said he lost consciousness while sweating profusely without water inside the pitch-black compartment without any ventilation -- and awoke in a San Antonio hospital bed.
+Survivor Adan Lara Vega, 27, said he lost consciousness while sweating profusely without water inside the pitch-black compartment without any ventilation -- and awoke in a San Antonio hospital bed.

 SAN ANTONIO TRAILER DEATHS: SUSPECT DUE IN COURT AFTER 10 DIE IN SWELTERING TRUCK